Income tax and genealogy? Let’s take a look.

 In 1913, due to exemptions and deductions, less than 1 percent of the population paid income taxes.
 Tax rates began at 1 percent and rose to 6 percent on income over $500,000.

-As you pay your taxes today, perhaps it helps to remember that a portion goes to the National Archives and other archives and libraries that support our family research.
+As you pay your taxes today, perhaps it helps to remember that a portion goes to the National Archives, NEH, NEA, NHPRC, the Institute of Library and Museum Services, and grants to archives and libraries that support our family research.